-UKiset is an online assessment for international students aged between 9 and 18 who are applying to UK independent schools.
+UKiset is an online assessment specifically designed for international students aged between 9 and 18 who are applying to UK independent schools.
 It forms part of these schools’ selection process by giving them an academic profile of the candidate, benchmarked against their peers in the UK.

 The test can be taken once in a 6 month period and the results are valid for one year.
 The results from the test will be sent directly to all schools that have been applied for, so there is no need to sit a different test for each school.